Cyfrin/aderyn/README.md

 ## Contributing & License

-Help us build Aderyn 🦜 Please see our [contribution guidelines](./CONTRIBUTING.md) for in-depth developer environment setup and PR approval process.
+Help us build Aderyn 🦜 Please see our [contribution guidelines](./CONTRIBUTING.md) for an in-depth developer environment setup and PR approval process.
 Aderyn is an open-source software licensed under the [GPL-3.0 License](./LICENSE).

 ## Building a custom Aderyn detector